Yarrambat

 AreaSearch assessment of residential development drivers sees a low level of activity in Yarrambat, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Yarrambat has had around 6 dwelling approvals per year over the past 5 financial years, totalling approximately 34 homes.
-In FY2026 so far, 4 approvals have been recorded.
-Despite population decline in the area, development activity has remained adequate relative to other areas.
-Developers focus on the premium segment with an average dwelling value of $881,000 for new constructions.
+AreaSearch analysis of ABS building approval numbers indicates Yarrambat has received around 6 dwelling approvals per year on average over the past five financial years, totalling approximately 34 homes.
+As of FY26, 5 approvals have been recorded.
+Despite population decline in the area, development activity has been adequate relative to other areas.
+The average expected construction cost value for new dwellings is $881,000, suggesting a focus on premium properties.

-This financial year, $2.8 million in commercial approvals have been registered, indicating Yarrambat's primarily residential nature.
-Recent developments have consisted entirely of detached dwellings, maintaining the area's traditional low density character and appealing to those seeking family homes with space.
+In FY26, $2.8 million in commercial approvals have been registered, reflecting Yarrambat's primarily residential nature.
+Recent development has consisted entirely of detached dwellings, maintaining the area's traditional low density character and appealing to those seeking family homes with space.

 Frequently Asked Questions - Development